Response Updates

 Picture this: a world where your values, your dreams, and your unwavering commitment to the causes you hold dear continue to flourish long after you’re gone.

-In this guide, we’ll delve into the world of planned giving, dissecting its various names, including nonprofit planned giving, legacy giving, charitable bequests, and planned giving programs.
+In this 2025 guide*, we’ll discuss the world of planned giving, looking at some of its various names and forms, including legacy giving, charitable bequests, and planned giving programs.

 Planned Giving